Wylerlight/wylerlight/README.md

   </div>
 </div>

-## **:house: Former Mortgage Broker :arrow_right: 🚀 Full Stack Engineer**
+## **🌎 Esri 🚀 Full Stack Engineer**

-> As someone who has always been fascinated by problem-solving and building things from scratch, I've embarked on an exciting journey from the world of mortgage brokering to the realm of full stack engineering.
+> As someone who has always been fascinated by problem-solving and building things from scratch, I've embarked on an exciting journey of full stack engineering.

-**🏦 My Background**

->I spent several years in the mortgage industry, helping individuals and families achieve their dreams of homeownership.
-During this time, I developed a keen sense of attention to detail, strong analytical skills, and a dedication to providing top-notch service to my clients.

 **💻 My Passion**

->However, my heart has always been in technology and software development.
-I am now dedicated to honing my skills as a full stack engineer, where I get to leverage my analytical abilities to solve complex problems and bring innovative ideas to life.
-The transition from mortgage brokering to coding was driven by my desire to create, innovate, and build solutions that make a difference.
+>Dedicated to honing my skills as a full stack engineer, leverage my analytical abilities to solve complex problems and bring innovative ideas to life.
+Passionate about creating, innovating, and building solutions that make a difference.

 **🌐 What You'll Find Here**

 >In this GitHub repository, you'll discover a collection of my projects and contributions that reflect my journey as a full stack engineer.
-I'm passionate about web development, databases, and creating applications that improve the lives of users.
 Feel free to explore my code, provide feedback, or collaborate on projects.

 **🚀 Let's Connect**